maxsitt/insect-detect/README.md

   dataset [version 7](https://universe.roboflow.com/maximilian-sittinger/insect_detect_detection/dataset/7),
   downscaled to 320x320 pixel with only 1 class ("insect").
 - Model metrics (mAP, Precision, Recall) are shown for the original PyTorch (.pt) model before conversion to ONNX -> OpenVINO -> .blob format.
-Reproduce metrics by using the respective model validation method (e.g. `val.py` for YOLOv5).
+Reproduce metrics by using the respective model validation method.
 - Speed (fps) is shown for the converted models (.blob 4 shaves), running on OAK-1 connected to RPi Zero 2 W (same speed with object tracker).
 Set `cam_rgb.setFps()` to the respective fps shown for each model to reproduce the speed measurements.
-- While connected via SSH (X11 forwarding of the frames), print fps to the console and comment out `cv2.imshow()`, as forwarding the frames will significantly slow down the received message output and thereby fps.
+- While connected via SSH (X11 forwarding of the frames), print fps to the console and comment out `cv2.imshow()`, as forwarding the frames will slow down the received message output and thereby fps.
 If you are using a Raspberry Pi 4 B connected to a screen, fps will be correctly shown in the livestream (see gif).

 <img src="https://raw.githubusercontent.com/maxsitt/insect-detect-docs/main/docs/assets/images/yolov5n_tracker_episyrphus_320.gif" width="320">